Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Precision Medicine, COVID-19, Statistical Framework to Support Clinical Decisions

-At this institution, a precision medicine initiative called {\it Hopkins inHealth} had spent the previous decade building requisite infrastructure for formal learning from clinical experience.
-The first step was to implement a system-wide electronic health record (EHR) that acquired clinical data and text from patient encounters.
-As an academic health center, we selected many Precision Medicine Centers of Excellence (PMCOEs) that invest in acquiring research-grade measurements of their patients.
-The approach is agnostic with respect to the level of measurement: genomic, imaging, physiologic, signs and symptoms, patient reported, and social-behavioral data.
+At Johns Hopkins, a key component of its strategy to become a learning health care system is its precision medicine initiative called {\it Hopkins inHealth}, where ``in'' is for ``intelligent.''
+To enable this initiative, Johns Hopkins a decade earlier installed a system-wide electronic health record (EHR) that collects clinical data and text from all patient encounters.
+In addition to routine clinical data, \textit{Precision Medicine Centers of Excellence (PMCOEs)} acquire research-grade measurements of their patients.
+The Centers collect a range of measurements, including genomic, imaging, physiologic, signs and symptoms, patient reported, and social-behavioral data.

-Over the first three months of the pandemic, the COVID-19 PMCOE built the Johns Hopkins CROWN Registry comprising all clinical data related to the testing and treatment of their patients including patients' demographic characteristics, medical histories, co-morbid conditions, vital signs, respiratory events, and laboratory values \cite{Garibaldi2021, bowring2021}.
-Of the 1,978 admitted COVID-19 patients during this period, this paper presents analyses of 1,678 who were discharged, died, or vented before 20 days of hospitalization and had at least one biomarker value reported during the 20 day period.
-Among those, 1,378 patients were discharged, 199 patients were ventilated, and 110 patients died.
+As an example of this strategy, over the first three months of the pandemic, the COVID-19 PMCOE built the Johns Hopkins CROWN Registry comprising all clinical data related to the testing and treatment of COVID-19 patients including demographic characteristics, medical histories, co-morbid conditions, vital signs, respiratory events, and laboratory values \cite{Garibaldi2021, bowring2021}.
+During this period, the Johns Hopkins health system admitted 1,978 COVID-19 patients.
+Of these, 1,687 arrived in the mild/moderate disease state, contributing sufficient clinical data for learning; 1,378 patients were ultimately discharged without ventilation, 199 were ventilated of whom 60 subsequently died, and 110 died without ventilation.